-- 1. Design your new video data format. - a.
-To support a new video data format, implement the required interfaces in the ORDX<format>VIDEO package in the ORDPLUGINS schema (where <format> represents the name of the new video data format).
-See Section 7.2.3.2 for a complete description of the interfaces for the ORDX DEFAULT_VIDEO package.
-Use the package body example in Example 7-4 as a template to create the video package body. - b.
-Then, set the new format parameter in the setFormat() call to the appropriate format value to indicate to the video object that package ORDPLUGINS.ORDX<format>VIDEO is available as a plug-in. - 2.
-Implement your new video data format and name it, for example, ORDX_MY VIDEO.SQL. - 3.
-Install your new ORDX_MY_VIDEO.SQL plug-in in the ORDPLUGINS schema.
+- Design your new video data format. - To support a new video data format, implement the required interfaces in the ORDX<format>VIDEO package in the ORDPLUGINS schema (where <format> represents the name of the new video data format).
+See Section 7.2.3.1 for a complete description of the interfaces for the ORDX DEFAULT_VIDEO package.
+Use the package body example in Example 7-4 as a template to create the video package body. - Then, set the new format parameter in the setFormat() call to the appropriate format value to indicate to the video object that package ORDPLUGINS.ORDX <format>VIDEO is available as a plug-in. - Implement your new video data format and name it, for example, ORDX_MY 2.
+VIDEO.SQL. - Install your new ORDX_MY_VIDEO.SQL plug-in in the ORDPLUGINS schema. - Grant EXECUTE privileges on your new plug-in, for example, ORDX_MY_VIDEO plug-in, to PUBLIC.